 Explains which 5, of a possible 34, strengths you possess and use the most in your daily life.
 This assessment is available to all adults, and it can be used in career exploration, improving interviewing skills and in many other areas of life.

 Looks briefly at many areas of the career development process, from personality to values to possible majors and careers, and it can provide individuals with a comprehensive look at how they may fit into the career world.
 This assessment is predominantly used by Career Services for students who take classes online or off of the main campus, but it may be utilized by any student.

 Assessments are free to currently enrolled students.
 All assessments are to be interpreted by a Career Services professional staff.
-Faculty and Alumni can access these assessments at a discounted rate listed above.
+Faculty, Staff, and Alumni can access these assessments at a discounted rate listed above.

 What is the difference between Academic Advisors and Career Counselors?

 Academic Advisors provide academic advice about degree programs, procedures and academic practices.
 They help students map out their academic plans, select courses and adhere to academic regulations.
 They also help students understand time management, study skills, note-taking skills, test-taking skills, and learning styles.